Farming Transformation Fund – Slurry Infrastructure grant

 Successful applications have been selected based on the assessment of how many storage projects the market could handle without causing unnecessary delays or price inflation.

-Round 2 – Defra recently announced that it has made available a further £147m via the Slurry Infrastructure Grant over the next two rounds.
+Defra recently announced that it has made available a further £147m via the Slurry Infrastructure Grant over the next two rounds, with round 2 opening this year, and round 3 in 2024.

-The Round 2 will build on Round 1, whilst there will be a priority areas, we would encourage all to apply, as with Round 1 applicants from outside priority areas were successful with their initial applications.
+The second round builds on round 1; whilst there will be priority areas, we would encourage all to apply, as with round 1 applicants from outside priority areas were successful with their initial applications.

 Applications for Round 1 of the Slurry Infrastructure Grant closed on 31 January 2023.